 Our goal is to help you clean up your criminal record, including court and arrest records.

-Expungement and Record Sealing Laws in
+Record Sealing Laws in

 Many of our clients are surprised to learn that even if their criminal charges were dropped or their case was dismissed, arrest records and case information remain on their Illinois criminal record.